AionSystem/SOVEREIGN-TRACE-PROTOCOL/ACCEPTABLE-USE-POLICY.md

 Where violations involve illegal activity, the author reserves the right to report to relevant law enforcement or regulatory authorities.

+**Safe harbor for security research:** Good‑faith security research, including testing for vulnerabilities, is not a violation of this policy.
+Researchers must act responsibly, avoid harm, and report findings through appropriate channels.

 ---